List of Bones characters: Christopher Pelant

 Christopher Pelant (seasons 7–10) was a villain introduced before the show's hiatus in the seventh season.
 He is described as extremely intelligent, a computer genius, and is a recurring foe who will cause unusual difficulty for the team.
 Pelant is a hacktivist, living under house arrest for shutting down the Department of Defense's communications network.
 Somehow, he is able to kill at least two people despite his ankle monitor showing that he has not left his residence.

-He returns again in the Season 7 finale, in which he frames Brennan for the murder of her friend, Ethan Sawyer, which forces Brennan to go into hiding.
-He also frames attorney Caroline Julian by hacking into her bank account and made it appear she was secretly assisting Brennan, which leads to her suspension.
+He returns in the Season 7 finale, in which he frames Brennan for the murder of her friend, Ethan Sawyer, which forces Brennan to go into hiding.
+He also frames attorney Caroline Julian by hacking into her bank account and making it appear she was secretly assisting Brennan, which leads to her suspension.
 Booth is demoted to "desk jockey" because of his relationship with Brennan and the resultant conflict of interest.

 Brennan returns in the eighth season première "The Future in the Past" when she finds evidence of an old crime Pelant committed that allows him to be re-arrested, but Pelant creates fake citizenship records for himself and is transferred to Egypt.
 In that episode, Sweets decoded Sawyer's triangle code and concluded that, for unknown reasons, Pelant "wants one of us to kill him", foreshadowing the latter's death; it is likely that Pelant developed an infatuated fixation on Brennan because he knew that it would provoke Booth further.

 Later, in Season 8, episode 12 "The Corpse on the Canopy" Pelant returns to America to exact revenge on the Jeffersonian team.
 This time, he targets Jack Hodgins, who had nearly strangled Pelant to death in their previous encounter.
 After first planting a corpse above Angela and Hodgins' bed, Pelant infiltrates a private military company, hijacks a Predator drone and programs it to attack a school for girls in Afghanistan.
 At the same time, he hacks into Hodgins' financial accounts and starts draining his money, forcing Hodgins to choose between saving the school and saving his money.
 Hodgins chooses to sacrifice his money and goes broke as a consequence.
 Booth and an FBI SWAT team raid the PMC in an attempt to arrest Pelant, but Pelant escapes and severely injures Agent Flynn in the process.
 Booth is able to shoot and wound Pelant as he escapes.
 Pelant is next shown to be stitching a wound in his own face.

 Pelant returns targeting various FBI agents involved in a controversial assault on a cult ten years earlier, using the daughter of one of the agents killed in the raid to act as a proxy killer.
 Although they capture the girl, Pelant forces Booth to break Brennan's heart by informing him that he will kill five innocent people if Booth marries Brennan, although Booth also vows to stop Pelant.